netcreateorg/lessons/_items/Traits.md

 title: Student Connections to Character Traits
 author: "Net.Create Team"
 type: "Template"
-shortdesc: "Student Connections to Character Traits "
+shortdesc: "This network helps students connect common traits in their classroom to character traits in a source."
 categories: [ ELA ]
 tags: [  ]
 ---